Katana bohi

 1. The bo-hi is the most basic type of katana sword groove and is simply a single channel running down the length of the blade.
 This type of groove does not significantly affect the weight or balance of the sword and is mainly used for aesthetic purposes.
 There are three main types of katana bohi: kiri (切), maru (丸), and kaku (角).

-- Kiri bohi are the most common type of katana bohi.
-They have a straight, angled cut that runs along the length of the blade.
+• Kiri bohi are the most common type, with a straight, angled cut that runs along the blade length.

-- Maru bohi are katana bohi that have a rounded cut.
-They are less common than kiri bohi, but are still seen occasionally.
+• Maru bohi have a rounded cut, less common than kiri but seen occasionally.

-- Kaku bohi are katana bohi that have a square or rectangular cut.
-They are the least common type of katana bohi and are rarely seen.
+• Kaku bohi have a square or rectangular cut and are the least common type, seen rarely.

-2. The soe-bi is a more complex katana sword groove that consists of two channels, one running down the length of the blade, and the other running along the back edge of the blade.
-This type of groove is designed to help balance the weight of the sword and can also be used for aesthetic purposes.
+2. The soe-bi is a more complex katana sword groove consisting of two channels, one running down the blade length and the other along the blade's back edge.
+This type is designed to help balance the sword's weight and can also be used for aesthetic purposes.